Stream Processing & Apache Flink - News and Best Practices

 It also provides lakehouse tiered storage such as Apache Paimon and Apache Iceberg, allowing bi-directional communication with lakehouses.
 This allows a streaming job to load state from batch sources, enabling seamless state initialization and synchronization between batch and streaming data.

-Fluss has run in production for the last few months and will be open-sourced and donated at the end of the year to the Apache Software Foundation (ASF).
+Fluss has been running in production for the last few months.
+It will be open-sourced and donated to the Apache Software Foundation (ASF) at the end of the year.

 The Future of Real-Time Data Analytics